Motley Fool Rule Breakers Review: Is It Worth It?

 The question isn’t whether Rule Breakers works.
 The track record proves it does.

 The question is whether you can work Rule Breakers.
-Can you hold a position down 60% because the 21-year data says it might recover?
+Can you hold a software name down 40–60% because the 21.9-year data says an intact disruptor is often the next decade’s entry — not the next month’s proof?
 Can you resist selling a 3-bagger because the math says it might become a 10-bagger?
+Can you own memory-and-server winners and sit in the software wreck without turning the second group into a referendum on the first?

 If no, there’s no shame in that.
 Stock Advisor offers similar quality with less volatility.
 Index funds offer market returns with zero stress.